 If your ex-spouse is refusing to sign any financial settlement, you may need to go to court and ask the judge to settle the financial matters for you.

 This should only be a last resort as it incurs additional costs and is usually more time-consuming than any of the other options.

 If your spouse is adamant about not signing the clean break order or you cannot agree on the terms of the financial settlement, ask the court to approve your clean break consent order.

 This avenue is also known as ancillary relief order.

-The reason why the ancillary relief is more expensive is because it involves solicitor and a barrister.
+The reason why ancillary relief is more expensive is that it involves a solicitor and a barrister.